rezalaki/CryptoAppByCompose/README.md

 # CryptoAppByCompose
 This an android app which is developed via JetPackCompose very fast.
-It is an employment project that I completed in about 19 hours, while I knew only some basics of JetpackCompose UI.
+It is an employment project(for Snowa Mobile Dev Team) that I completed in about 19 hours, while I knew only some basics of JetpackCompose UI.
 But my technical experiences helped me so much.
 \
 I will update its UI soon :)